Achiengy/Digi-Fua/README.md

 <p>This is  a website that allows users request for laundry services,either in service or pick & drop.</p>

 ## Installation
-Clone this repository to your local system
+Clone this repository to your local system.https://github.com/Achiengy/Digi-Fua.git

 ### Requirements